camunda/camunda-docs/versioned_docs/version-8.4/self-managed/platform-deployment/overview.md

 ### Production

-For production usage in Camunda 8 Self-Managed, we highly recommend using a real Kubernetes cluster and our [Helm charts](./helm-kubernetes/deploy.md) if SaaS provided by Camunda is not an option for you.
+For production usage in Camunda 8 Self-Managed, we recommend using a real Kubernetes cluster and our [Helm charts](./helm-kubernetes/deploy.md) if SaaS provided by Camunda is not an option for you.

 We support the following deployment options (the sequence expresses preference) for production: